Flow Engineering – Learning to Lead from the Inside Out

 00:00:26

-I'm Andrew Davis.
-I'm the senior director of research and innovation at CoPortal.
+And I'm Andrew Davis.
+I'm the Senior Director of Research and Innovation at coppa.
 And we'd like to introduce you also to Sharon.
-Sharon is our fictional director of software engineering at bolt global.
-So I want to tell you a story.
-We want to tell you Sharon story and a story about working with Sharon to help her out.
-But, so the story is touching on three things, um, optimizing for clarity value and flow across an organization about how to use the technique of collaborative mapping to take what's inside our minds and put it out in a form that everybody can align around.
-And then through that, how to create win-win win situations for customers for the business and for the individual contributors.
-So Sharon's challenge, here's the scenario, her company bolt global is facing a lot of market pressure.
-Competitive pressure is pushing them to make operational efficiency improvements.
+Sharon is our fictional director of software engineering at Bolt Global.
+So we wanna tell you a story.
+We wanna tell you Sharon's story and story about working with Sharon to help her out.
+But so this story has touched on three things.
+Um, optimizing for clarity, value, and flow across an organization about how to use the technique of collaborative mapping to take what's inside our minds and put it out in a form that everybody can align around.
+And then through that, how to create win, win-win situations for customers, for the business, and for the individual contributors.
+So, Sharon's challenge, here's the scenario.
+Her company, both global, is facing a lot of market pressure, competitive pressures, pushing them to make operational efficiency improvements, also opening up new lines of business.

-Also opening up new lines of business.
-They've launched a bunch of improvement initiatives, and that has in turn created a lot of work for Sharon's team that a massive backlog of changes that her team is tasked with delivering.
-So she's under pressure to figure out how to deliver twice as fast as she was able to do today.
-Um, you know, the question then is how so this, although it's a fictional scenario, Sharon is facing situations similar to lots of organizations around the world.
-Uh, and we know a lot of these massive it initiatives, digital transformation projects, and so forth end in failure.
-We look at the literature about why many of these initiatives struggled to get off the ground or struggled to succeed a lot of sources, point to an underlying lack of clarity.
-Either the leading founding teams fail to gain the clarity that they need, or they fail to share that clarity across the organization where they fail to sustain clarity.
+They've launched a bunch of improvement initiatives, and that has, in turn, created a lot of work for Sharon's team that a massive backlog of changes that her team is tasked with delivering.
+So she's under pressure to figure out how to deliver twice as fast as she's able to do today.
+Um, the only question then is how, so this, although it's a fictional scenario, Sharon is facing situations similar to lots of organizations around the world.
+Uh, and we know a lot of these massive IT initiatives, digital transformation projects and so forth, end in failure.
+We look at the literature about why many of these initiatives struggle to get off the ground or struggle to succeed.
+A lot of sources point to an underlying lack of clarity.
+Either the leading founding teams fail to gain the clarity that they need, or they fail to share that clarity across the organization, or they fail to sustain clarity as the competitive landscape is changing and technology's evolving and so forth.

-As the competitive landscape is changing, and technology is evolving and so forth.
-So we're going to tell you about how to build clarity, but first focusing on why we struggled to find clarity.
-So think about Sharon situation, she's operating within the limits of her individual perceptual capacity.
-So she can pay attention to companies, strategic initiatives, her own initiatives that she's trying to roll out the work items that her team is working on the interpersonal dynamics and personal situations of people that are team it's a lot to balance, right?
-And she finds herself doing a lot of context switching through the day and struggling to keep everything straight in her own mind, just do the due to the limits of our human, mental capacity.
-As a species, we have learned how to create and enhance our clarity through culture, through interacting with other members of our community of our group, so that we don't necessarily have to know everything, but we can lean on the people around us, but cultural issues can also, uh, interfere with clarity, uh, power dynamics, presence, fear in an organization.
+So we're gonna tell you about how to build clarity, but first, focusing on why we struggle to find clarity.
+So think about Sharon's situation.
+She's operating within the limits of her individual perceptual capacity, so she can pay attention to company strategic initiatives, her own initiatives that she's trying to roll out, the work items that her team is working on, the interpersonal dynamics and personal situations of people in her team.
+It's a lot to balance right, and she finds herself doing a lot of context switching through the day and struggling to keep everything straight in her own mind, just due the, due to the limits of our human mental capacity.
+As a species, we have learned how to create and enhance our clarity through culture, through interacting with other members of our, uh, community of our group, so that we don't necessarily have to know everything, but we can lean on the people around us.

 00:04:16